arangodb/docs/3.10/aql/operations-for.md

 previously hard-coded default value.

-For example, using a `maxProjections` hint of 7, the following query will extract the 7 attributes as projections from the original document:
+For example, using a `maxProjections` hint of 7, the following query will extract 7 attributes as projections from the original document:

 ```js
 FOR doc IN collection OPTIONS { maxProjections: 7 }